-Northern Dynasty holds indirectly through Pebble East Claims Corporation and Pebble West Claims Corporation, whollyowned subsidiaries of the wholly-owned Pebble Partnership, a 100% interest in a contiguous block of 2,402 administratively active mining claims and leasehold locations covering approximately 417 mi2 (which includes the Pebble deposit).
+Northern Dynasty holds indirectly through Pebble East Claims Corporation and Pebble West Claims Corporation, whollyowned subsidiaries of the wholly-owned Pebble Partnership, a 100% interest in a contiguous block of 1,840 administratively active mining claims and leasehold locations covering approximately 274 mi (which includes the Pebble deposit).

 State mineral claims in Alaska are kept in good standing by performing annual assessment work or in lieu of assessment work by paying \$100 per year per 40 acre (0.06 mi2) mineral claim, and by paying annual escalating State rental fees each year.
 Assessment work is due annually by noon of September 1.
 However, credit for excess assessment work can be banked for a maximum of four years after work is performed and can be applied as necessary to continue to hold the claims in good standing.
 The Project claims have a variable amount of assessment work credit available that can be applied in this way.
-Annual assessment work obligations for the Project total US\$667,700 and are due each year on September 1.
-Annual State rentals for 2021 are approximately US\$1,375,910 and are payable no later than 90 days after the assessment work is due (approximately December 1).
+Annual assessment work obligations for the Project total US\$442,900 and are due each year on September 1.
+The 2022 annual Affidavit of Labor on the claims was registered with the Alaska Department of Natural Resources (ADNR) on August 18, 2022.
+Annual State rentals for 2022 are approximately US\$912,260 and are payable no later than 90 days after the assessment work is due (approximately December 1).

-The details of the administratively active mining claims and leasehold locations are provided in Table 4.1 (ADL refers to the Alaska Department of Lands).
+The details of the administratively active mining claims and leasehold locations are provided in Appendix A (ADL refers to the Alaska Department of Lands).